kristo-aun/egd-web/README.md

 The main focus in developing this dictionary and its complementing functionality has been to provide Estonian speakers with various study aids and accurate contextualized translations of Japanese words.

-Presumably this solution can be applied to any JP-X language pair, but the development has not been done keeping in mind such generalization.
+Presumably this solution can be applied to any JP-X language pair, but the development is not being done keeping this in mind.
 If you wish to apply this software to another language pair you should be prepared to make significant changes in the source code.